Residential Demand Charge Bill Calculator

 How to use the calculator:

-- Use any of your FEC bills issued in or after March 2019.
+- Use any of your FEC bills issued between March 2019 and May 2020.

 - Find your kWh usage and Peak Demand listed on your bill, and enter those figures into the top two fields below.